simplymathematics/deckard/README.md

 ├── setup.sh : for installation using bash
 └── test : test suite

-To build the package (optional and is a very rough draft):

 After adding it to your path, you can then run it as a module:

 ```